kalyan926/Translator/README.md

 ### Training Performance

-1. **Convergence Speed**: The model converges faster due to the scheduled learning rate.
-The learning rate schedule allows the model to make rapid initial progress and then fine-tune its parameters, leading to efficient training.
+1. **Convergence Speed**: The model converges faster due to the cosine decay scheduled learning rate.
+The learning rate schedule allows the model to make rapid initial progress and then training its parameters, leading to efficient training.

 2. **Translation Quality**: The translations produced by the model capture the nuances and context of the source text effectively.
 The use of multihead attention and the Transformer architecture's ability to consider the entire context of the sentence contribute to high-quality translations.